Special Relativity -- Applications to astronomy and the accelerator physics: Space-Time and Its Coordinatization

-We can now rise an interesting question: do we need to transform the results of the electrodynamics problem solution into the original variables?
-We state that the variable changes performed above have no intrinsic meaning - their meaning only being assigned by a convention.
-In particular, one can see the connection between the time shift $t \to t + xv/c^2$ and the issue of clock synchrony.
-Note that the final change in the scale of time and spatial coordinates is unrecognizable also from a physical viewpoint.
-It is clear that the convention-independent results of calculations are precisely the same in the new variables.
-As a consequence, we should not care to transform the results of the electrodynamics problem solution into the original variables.
+This raises an interesting question: Is it necessary to transform the solution back into the original variables?
+We argue that the variable changes introduced above have no intrinsic significance; their meaning is purely conventional.
+Notably, the time shift $t + xv/c^2$ is directly related to the issue of clock synchronization.
+Moreover, the final rescaling of time and spatial coordinates remains physically unobservable.
+Crucially, the convention-independent results remain unchanged in the new variables.
+Consequently, there is no need to revert the solution to its original form.

-Consider now two light sources say "1" and "2".
+Consider two independent light sources labeled "1" and "2".
 Suppose that in the lab frame the velocities of "1" and "2" are $\vec{v}_1$, $\vec{v}_2$ and $\vec{v}_1 \neq \vec{v}_2$.
-The question now arises how to assign a time coordinate to the lab reference frame.
-We have a choice between an absolute time coordinate and a Lorentz time coordinate.
-The most natural choice, from the point of view of connecting to the laboratory reality, is the absolute time synchronization.
-In this case simultaneity is absolute, and for this we should prepare, for two sources, only one set of synchronized clocks in the lab frame.
-On the other hand, Maxwell's equations are not form-invariant under Galilean transformations, that is, their form is different on the lab frame.
-In fact, the use of the absolute time convention, implies the use of much more complicated field equations, and these equations are different for each source.
-Now we are in the position to assign Lorentz coordinates.
-The only possibility to introduce Lorentz coordinates in this situation consists in introducing individual coordinate systems (i.e. individual set of clocks) for each source.
-It is clear that if operational methods are at hand to fix the coordinates for the first source, the same methods can be used to assign values to the coordinates for the second source and these will be two different Lorentz coordinate systems.
+The question now arises of how to assign a time coordinate to the lab reference frame.
+We have two choices: an absolute time coordinate or a Lorentz time coordinate.
+The most natural choice, in terms of connecting to laboratory reality, is absolute time synchronization.
+In this framework, simultaneity is absolute, meaning that a single set of synchronized clocks is sufficient for both sources in the lab frame.
+However, Maxwell’s equations are not form-invariant under Galilean transformations, meaning their mathematical form differs in the lab frame.
+Using absolute time synchronization leads to more complex field equations, which also vary for each source.
+To introduce Lorentz coordinates, we must adopt a different approach.
+The only viable method in this scenario is to assign an individual coordinate system—i.e., an independent set of synchronized clocks—to each source.

-It should be note, however, that there is another satisfactory way of explaining the effect of an active Galilean boost in the inertial frame.
-The explanation consists in using non-diagonal metric of the accelerated light sources, $ds^2 = (1 - v_x^2/c^2)c^2dt^2 + 2v_x dxdt - dx^2$.
-By changing a four-dimensional coordinate system, one can obtain a more suitable description of a physical system.
-For example, it is always possible to chose such variables, in which metric of the accelerated source will be diagonal, Eq. (\ref{GGT3}).
-We discuss the metric associated with the wave equation Eq. (\ref{GGT2}) in the Chapter 10.